Knowing when, or if, to share information about your disability with potential or current employers is a tricky topic.

 Ms Heiner says employers in Australia have an obligation to provide adjustments if someone with disability requests them.

-“While you don’t need to share specifics about your disability or personal information, it can be helpful to be open about what kind of practical adjustments you need for you to put your best foot forward,” she says.
+“While you don’t need to share specifics about your disability or personal information, it can be helpful to be open about what kind of practical adjustments you need for you to put your best foot forward,” says Ms Heiner.

 During an interview

-You may decide to share information about your disability at this stage because you’d like to:
+You may decide to share information about your disability at this stage because you would like to:

-Address any misconceptions about your apparent disability and ability to the job
+• Address any misconceptions about your disability and ability to do the job

 If you are feeling anxious or worried about sharing information about your disability or adjustments you need, Ms Heiner recommends sticking with practical and work-related information.